Kong/docs.konghq.com/app/_hub/kong-inc/openid-connect/index.md

 `config.client_auth` or `token_endpoint_auth_methods_supported` or
 `"client_secret_basic"`.

-For the client credentials grant we don't support `"none"` as it does not make any sense for those credentials to be present.
+For the client credentials grant, we don't support `"none"` as it does not make any sense for those credentials to be present.
 You can still configure this property to `"none"`, it is just that for the client credentials grant, it is ignored.